ayshibashi/unmsm-research-methods-angela-yshibashi/04_literature/gap_analysis.md

 The review has the following limitations:

 - PRIMO and Scopus were the principal discovery databases.
-- The 34 identified records still require formal duplicate checking and screening documentation.
 - Some relevant publications may exist in local or non-indexed repositories.
-- Proprietary RegTech systems may not be publicly documented.
-- Search counts can change as databases are updated.
 - Scopus and PRIMO may index overlapping records.
-- The Scopus results were restricted to a very recent period.
 - The focused query may exclude useful studies that use different terminology.
-- Foundational methodological studies published before 2021 were necessary.
 - The absence of an identified Peruvian study does not prove that no similar system exists.

 ---